Khabarovsk United Air Group Flight 3949

 Khabarovsk United Air Group Flight 3949 was a Russian domestic passenger flight from Yuzhno-Sakhalinsk to Khabarovsk, that crashed on 7 December 1995 local time (6 December UTC), killing all ninety-eight people aboard.
 The crash occurred after the aircraft had entered into a steep downward spiral during automated flight at an altitude of 10600 m.

 Investigation by Russian Interstate Aviation Committee (IAC) concluded that the crash was caused by a combination of mechanical failure, pilot error and design flaw.
-The aircraft had instantaneously banked to the left shortly after taking off.
-The crew resorted in an unusual manoeuvre by conducting a fuel transfer from the left tank to the right tank, creating imbalance towards the right.
+The aircraft had instantaneously banked to the left shortly after taking off due to mechanical failure.
+The crew resorted to conduct a fuel transfer from the left tank to the right tank, creating imbalance towards the right.
 The crew were unaware that the aircraft had banked to the right.
-Without proper monitoring, the aircraft managed to enter a heavy turn to the right, spiralling down without any possible recovery and crashed at high-speed.
+Without proper monitoring and lack of alarm, the aircraft managed to enter a heavy turn to the right, spiralling down without any possible recovery and crashed at high-speed.

 The crash was the second accident involving the Tupolev Tu-154 aircraft in nearly two years, after the crash of Baikal Airlines Flight 130 in January 1994.
 It was also the second major Russian air disaster involving a jet airliner within a year, after the Vanavara air disaster.
 The aircraft operator, Khabarovsk United Air Group, was later rebranded to Dalavia and became defunct in 2008.